evernym/devlab/README.md

 }
 ```

-## A Working DevlabConfig.json Example
+## A Working Devlab Configuration Example
 This is an example taken from the `foreground` example in `examples/foreground` which basically spins up a vault server, unseals, stores some data in it and then the main app just gets that data from the vault service
 ```
 {